juancastellano115/questdb.io/docs/reference/function/date-time.md

 The interpretation of `y` depends on the input digit number:

-* If the input year is a two-digit number, the output timestamp assumes the current century, and the format acts as `yy`.
+* If the input year is a two-digit number, the output timestamp assumes the current century.
 * Otherwise, the number is interpreted as it is, assuming a four-digit year in the output timestamp.